dimipapadeas/openwis-tutorials/OWT-7/README.md

 ## 8. Maven Module: bundle-db

-This bundle contains all the database interaction modules.
+This bundle contains all the database interaction components.
+It contains the persistence.xml along with three packages:

+- db package
+The specification(s) of database layer services
+- model package
+The Entities
+- -service
+The implementation(s) of db package service specifications.

 ### Persistence-speciﬁc instructions

 A persistence bundle is an OSGi bundle that contains one or more persistence descriptors (persistence.xml files) and has a Meta-Persistence header in the bundle manifest, META-INF/MANIFEST.MF.
 This header lists all the locations of persistence.xml files in the persistence bundle.
 When this header is present, the default location, `META-INF/persistence.xml`, is added by default.
 Therefore, when the persistence.xml files are in the default location, the Meta-Persistence header must be present, but its content can be empty (a single space).
 The following example of a Meta-Persistence header defines a persistence bundle in entities.
 It could have more than one peristant `Meta-Persistence` entries though.
 Any persistence.xml files that are in the default location can also be used.
 In OSGi, `DynamicImport-Package` attribute is used in the MANIFEST.MF file to specify the patterns of packages that are not found in the normal bundle contents or Import-Package field.
 If the package is not available in the initial resolution process, it will not fail, but will be attempted to resolve every time a class from the package is required.
 In this case `hibernate` and `javassist` packages are included.